1-Archit-1/QUIC-IoT/README.md

 This repository provides implementations of both QUIC and TCP-based streaming servers and clients for Inertial Measurement Unit (IMU) data, including accelerometer and gyroscope streams.

-Check https://github.com/1-Archit-1/QUIC-Streaming for Media implementaion
+Check https://github.com/1-Archit-1/QUIC-Streaming for Media implementaion and https://github.com/1-Archit-1/WebTransport-Client-Server for Basic Client-Server code.

 ## 📦 Features